 We found Hope standing near the sparkling bay windows, speaking with Lord Willoughby and two other gentlemen.
 Lord Willoughby nudged Hope, who turned to see me approaching on the Prince’s arm.
-Hope’s eyes went wide when he saw me, and he almost dropped his glass of claret wine before he composed himself.
+Hope’s eyes went wide when he saw me, and he he looked like was about to drop his glass of claret wine before he composed himself.

 Hope handed off his glass and bowed low.
 “Your Highness.”

 “Lord Frey, I am eager to speak with you and your charming wife.
 Please, follow Lord Ainsworth to my sanctuary.”

 The Prince handed me back to Hope and motioned to my father to follow before leading the way to his throne chamber.

 The Prince’s chamber was empty when we arrived.
 There were no courtiers or attendants present, and when my father closed the doors the sound thundered through the enormous room.

 The Prince sat on his throne slowly, as though performing for a room full of courtiers, and then beckoned us forward.
 We approached and kissed the hem of his robe before standing once more.